Master’s & Doctoral Programs in Global Studies

 In accordance with the university diploma policy, the Graduate Program in Global Studies constructs a curriculum with courses aligned to the following purposes.

-1. Train students who have developed expertise in a specific area and have the cultural competencies for a global career.
+1. To train students who have developed expertise in a specific area and have the cultural competencies for a global career.

 Master’s Program in Global Studies